 A = Admit, B = Believe, C = Confess

-We all have sinned sometime in our lives and therefore in God's eyes we have a dark heart, and God won't allow a sinner into Heaven.
-Under the Law of the Old Testament, breaking just one of Gods laws, or commandments is sin and puts us in a condition not fit for Heaven.
+God won't allow a sinner into Heaven, as under the Law of the Old Testament, breaking just one of Gods laws is sin and demands payment.
+1 Corinthians 15:22 "For as in Adam all die, even so in Christ shall all be made alive."
 Since we all sin, our own righteousness is not acceptable by God, so we need Gods righteousness, which is given to us by Gods son Jesus Christ.
 The scriptures tell us that "ALL have sinned", so then we need to accept the fact that we personally have sinned against God and ADMIT it.

 Rom 3:23 "For all have sinned, and come short of the glory of God,"

-God says that there are none righteous; no not one (Rom 3:10), as no one can make it on their own rightousness.
-In God's eyes, commiting just one sin still means guilty.
+God says that there are none righteous; no not one (Rom 3:10), as no one can make it on their own righteousness.
+In God's eyes, committing just one sin still means guilty.

 Rom 6:23 "For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord."